Idnan/bash-guide/README.md

 ```

 ### c. `which`
-which search for executables in the directories specified by the environment variable PATH.
-This command will prints full path of the executable(s).
+which searches for executables in the directories specified by the environment variable PATH.
+This command will print the full path of the executable(s).
 ```bash
 which program_name
 ```